 It was hard to plan where to stay in Kumano Kodo.
 I wasn’t sure how long it would take to walk or drive to visit the three main shrines.
 The best plan would be to stay near each of Kumano Sanzan, Kumano Hongu Shrine, Kumano Hayatama Shrine and Kumano Nachi Shrine.
 So you’re wondering where to stay in Kumano Kodo?
 Here’s my picks and why you will love them.

 Kirino sato Takahara at Takahara area

 I stayed at a guest house in the Takahara area, Kirino sato Takahara.
+The Takahara area is located in between Nanki-Shirahama Airport and Kumano Hongu Shrine.
 “Kirino sato” means a fog village.
 Takahara is known as a fog village because the scenic mountain vistas are often blanketed with fog.
 Dinner was a fusion of Japanese and European styles.
 Both bedrooms and tatami-mat rooms were available.
 When we opened the window of our guest room, we saw a small ravine that reflected the gathering white fog in the early evening and morning sunlight.

 Lunch at Kirino sato Takahara

 When we returned to Kirino sato Takahara for lunch, we saw a snake in the garden.
 The staff was surprised too as it was very unusual.
 My son was so excited and observed it very quietly.
 Nature is close to the residence which was good for us.
 We felt like we were surrounded by calm nature.
 Kirino sato Takahara’s lunch was satisfying and the view from the garden was relaxing.Near Kirino sato Takahara, there is an observatory and resting place in the middle of the area, and we could enjoy the view from there.

 Ashitano Mori at Kawayu hot springs